intel/authservice-configurator/README.md

 SNI has to be `authservice.istio-system`.

 # Known issues and missing features
-  * Better defaults for RBAC for the Configuration and Chain objects
+  * Gathering Chains from several namespaces for a single AuthService deployment.